deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 );
 ```

 The __first__ parameter, `SOCKET s`, is the file descriptor that references the socket connection.
-A file descriptor is a piece of data that the Operating System uses to references a certain resource (file, socket connection, I/OP resource, etc.).
+A file descriptor is a piece of data that the Operating System uses to reference a certain resource (file, socket connection, I/OP resource, etc.).
 Since we will be working within the x86 architecture, this will look something like this- `0x00000088` (this number will vary).

 Also, one thing to remember, is a file descriptor is utilized by the OS.
 The file descriptor is not actually a raw value of `0x00000088` (or whatever value the OS is using).
 The OS would not know what to do with a this value, as it is not a coherent memory address, just an arbitrary value.
 The OS utilized a memory address that points to the fild descriptor value (a pointer).